stefanoslig/blog/_posts/angular-composables.md

 ### Introduction

-***Disclaimer _______ ***
+*Composables is not a new idea.
+It's a concept coming from `Vue.js`.
+A lot of the examples and ideas I use in this blog come directly from [Vue.js Composables](https://vuejs.org/guide/reusability/composables.html) docs.*

 In version 16.0.0-next.0 the Angular team introduced a very first implementation of `Signals` which is a reactive primitive which can offer fine-grained reactivity in Angular.
 With such big changes like a new reactive primitive, considering also other very useful features the Angular team has introduced in the latest versions like the [inject](https://angular.io/api/core/testing/inject) function or the concept of [DestroyRef](https://next.angular.io/api/core/DestroyRef), it's anavoidable that new patterns will emerge.

-This article is an attempt to explore and give a name to something that maybe a lot of you have already thought.
-A new pattern that can emerge out of the introduction of `Signals`.
-This is not a new concept.
+This article is an attempt to explore and give a name to something that maybe some of you have already thought.
+A new concept that can emerge out of the introduction of `Signals`.
+As I mentioned already, this is not a new concept.
 It's already used and tested in other framewroks like `Vue.js`.
 Let's explore it in the next paragraphs, in the context of Angular this time.

 ### What is a "Composable"?

-*** I'm copying this section and the example from Vue's docs since it's very well written there ***
+A "composable" in the context of an Angular application is a function which encapsulates stateful logic using the Signal's API.
+The composables can be re-used in multiple components, can be nested within each other and they can help us to organize the stateful logic of our components into small, flexible and simpler units.

-In the context of Angular applications, a "composable" is a function that leverages Angular's Signals API to encapsulate and reuse **stateful logic**.
+In the same way, we create util functions in order to reuse stateless logic across our components, we create  composables to share stateful logic.
+You can check some if the use cases [here](https://vueuse.org/functions.html).

-When building frontend applications, we often need to reuse logic for common tasks.
-For example, we may need to format dates in many places, so we extract a reusable function for that.
-This formatter function encapsulates stateless logic: it takes some input and immediately returns expected output.
-There are many libraries out there for reusing stateless logic - for example lodash and date-fns, which you may have heard of.
+But let's see how a composable would look like in an Angular application (in the following examples I don't use the API which is proposed in the RFC for Angular Signals).
+When this API is in place (e.g [Application rendering lifecycle hooks, Signal-based queries](https://github.com/angular/angular/discussions/49682)) we will be able to write very useful composables for every Angular app.

-By contrast, stateful logic involves managing state that changes over time.
-A simple example would be tracking the current position of the mouse on a page.
-In real-world scenarios, it could also be more complex logic such as touch gestures or connection status to a database.
+But let's start with a very simple exaple.

 ### Mouse Tracker Example